-- 1. A student shall demonstrate independent and self-directed learning and develop habits for lifelong learning - 2.
+- 1. A student shall demonstrate independent and self-directed learning and develop habits for lifelong learning. - 2.
 A student shall recognize personal limitations and seek appropriate help. - 3.
-A student shall accept constructive feedback and make changes accordingly - 4.
-A student shall fulfill all educational assignments and responsibilities on time (including health requirements and immunizations) - 5.
+A student shall accept constructive feedback and make changes accordingly. - 4.
+A student shall fulfill all educational assignments and responsibilities on time (including health requirements and immunizations). - 5.
 A student shall be punctual for all educational experiences (i.e., exams, clinic, small group sessions, site visits). - 6.
 A student shall not use fatigue, stress, or personal problems to justify unprofessional behavior. - 7.
 A student shall adhere to a dress code consistent with institutional or site specific standards. - B. Relationships with students, faculty, staff, patients and community - 1.
 A student shall be responsible for establishing and maintaining appropriate boundaries in all learning situations. - 2.
-A student shall be respectful at all times of all parties involved.
+A student shall be respectful at all times of all parties involved. - 3.
+A student shall demonstrate respect for the professional competence, knowledge, qualifications, and services of faculty, preceptor, or colleague. - 4.
+A student shall demonstrate respect for diversity of race, gender, religion, sexual orientation, age, disability and socioeconomic status. - 5.
+A student shall strive to resolve conflict in a manner that respects the dignity of every person involved.